ibm-cloud-docs/containers/cs_storage_block_vpc.md

         </tr>
         <tr>
         <td><code>sizeRange</code></td>
-        <td>In the parameters, enter the size range for your storage in gigabytes (GiB), such as <code>[10-2000]GiB</code>.
+        <td>In the parameters, enter the size range for your storage in gigabytes (GiB), such as <code><a href="/docs/vpc?topic=vpc-block-storage-profiles">10-2000]GiB</code>.
 The size range must match the {{site.data.keyword.block_storage_is_short}} profile that you specify in <code>parameters.profile</code>.
-To find supported storage sizes for a specific profile, see [Tiered IOPS profiles](/docs/vpc?topic=vpc-block-storage-profiles).
+To find supported storage sizes for a specific profile, see [Tiered IOPS profiles</a>.
 Any PVC that uses this storage class must specify a size value that is within this range.</td>
         </tr>
         <tr>
         <td><code>csi.storage.k8s.io/fstype</code></td>